 The figure 6.7 show the results over 25 families of 10 graph instances.
 The first family is the simples merging two MUGS.
 The next family is two iterations of the methods, until applying 25 iterations of the methods.
-As the MUGS num-
+As the MUGS number of nodes and nodes is not the same for each MUGS, the resulting instances